 Trains are frequent so you should rarely have to wait more than four or five minutes.
 However, trains are less frequent late at night so waits can be closer to 10 minutes.

-We recommend picking up a Metro map.
-There are free maps at the ticket window of most stations.
-You can also download Metro maps to your smartphone — but I prefer maps as they’re easier to use.
+I recommend picking up a physical Paris Metro map—there are free maps at the ticket window of most stations.
+You should also use Google Maps (or a different Paris Metro app) to help you navigate your journey.

 Each station will have a large map of the entire Metro but it’s best to have a map.